varigence/docs/bimlflex/metadata-editors/accelerator.md

 When not using Business Modeling, add the expected target Business Name here.
 This will be used to drive target names.
 For a source object with Accelerator Type Hub, the Business Name will be used for the Hub name as well as the default Satellite name

-Example: If a source system has an entity name of "GL002" and the actual business name is "GeneralLedger" the Accelerator will convert this to "HUB_GeneralLedger" and "SAT_GeneralLedger_<rs>" when the Business Name for the source object is defined as GeneralLedger.
+Example: If a source system has an entity name of "GL002" and the actual business name is "GeneralLedger" the Accelerator will convert this to "HUB_GeneralLedger" and "SAT_GeneralLedger_@@rs" when the Business Name for the source object is defined as GeneralLedger.

 ### Object Business Short Name